Article I. Name

 Article II.
 Affiliation

 BLSA is affiliated with the National Black Law Students Association (“NBLSA”).
-As an affiliate of NBLSA, BLSA will act as the national organization’s local chapter at Northwestern School of Law of Lewis and Clark College, Portland, OR.
+As an affiliate of NBLSA, BLSA will act as the national organization’s local chapter at Northwestern School of Law of Lewis & Clark College, Portland, OR.
 While event participation and conference attendance is discretionary, BLSA will be diligent in communication with and support of NBLSA at the regional and national level.

 Article III.
 Purpose